-Eat to Live Nutritarian Recipes
+35+ Eat to Live Nutritarian Recipes

-If you’re doing Dr. Fuhrman’s Eat to Live plan, here is a listing of the best nutritarian recipes that are all oil-free, vegan, and plant-based.
+If you’re doing Dr. Fuhrman’s Eat to Live plan, here is a listing of the Best Nutritarian Recipes that are all oil-free, vegan, and plant-based.
 Find recipes for breakfast, lunch, dinner, and dessert.

-Most meals are based around the idea of eating more whole foods, including fruits, vegetables, beans, whole grains, and whole food fat sources.
+Most nutritarian meals are based around the idea of eating more whole foods, including fruits, vegetables, beans, whole grains, and whole food fat sources.
 You can also feel free to include protein sources like tofu, if that works for you.

 Ideally, a nutritarian diet excludes animal products, oils, refined sugars, and processed foods.
-Depending on your health needs, you can follow the Eat to Live diet for anywhere from around 6 weeks, to longer.
-Be sure to check with your healthcare provider to determine which diet plan works for you.
+Depending on your health needs, you can follow the Eat to Live diet for anywhere from around 6 weeks, or longer.

 Dr. Fuhrman Recipes